Cross-Connection and Backflow Prevention Program

 What is backflow?

-A Backflow Preventer is a mechanical plumbing device that is installed in a plumbing system to prevent water from flowing backwards in the system.
-A properly installed, tested and maintained backflow preventer at the service entrance to a building or property can reliably prevent the backflow of water of an unknown quality from flowing back into the community water system.
+A Backflow Preventer is a mechanical plumbing device that is installed in a plumbing system to prevent water from flowing backward in the system.
+A properly installed, tested, and maintained backflow preventer at the service entrance to a building or property can reliably prevent the backflow of water of an unknown quality from flowing back into the community water system.

-These systems must be inspected annually by an approved tester (Backflow Inspectors and Testers for Lexington County).
-In addition, they must also be tested by an approved tester (Backflow Inspectors and Testers for Lexington County) immediately after installation or repairs of any kind.
+These systems must be inspected annually by an approved tester and also after installation or repairs of any kind (SCDHEC Approved Backflow Inspectors and Testers).
 The inspector should submit a Field Test Report (Back Flow Device Test Report Form).

 Frequently Asked Questions